Limitex/LectureTime/README.md

 # LectureTime
-# This application is display your class left time
-you get at setting for class time and week. you can setting for class time and enable day in week
+This application is display your class left time. you can setting for class time and enable day in week